April 12 in Yankee History

 • And although lefty thrower Dale Roberts‘s (1942) only two big-league appearances came in the Bronx in 1967 (no record), he was traded with Bob Tillman to the Braves later that year for Bobby Cox.

-• Brand-new to the Yankee roster is outfielder Brennan Boesch (1985), who was acquired halfway through 2013 Spring Training from the Tigers in the wake of Curtis Granderson having had his forearm broken when hit with a pitch in his first spring at bat.
-A lefty batter who has had lots of success in Yankee Stadium but not patrolling the outfield, Boesch has hit 42 home runs with 175 rbi’s in Detroit in three seasons.
+• Brand-new to the Yankee roster a decaade ago was outfielder Brennan Boesch (1985), who was acquired halfway through 2013 Spring Training from the Tigers in the wake of Curtis Granderson having had his forearm broken when hit with a pitch in his first spring at bat.
+A lefty batter who has had lots of success in Yankee Stadium but not patrolling the outfield, Boesch had hit 42 home runs with 175 rbi’s in Detroit in three seasons, and added three long balls and eight rbi’s in the Bronx, where he played sparingly until being sent to AAA, and eventually released in July.

 • Neither hurler Matt Williams (1971) nor Bill Lindsey (1960) played for the Yanks, but both spent some time with the team.
 Williams arrived and left as a free agent and posted no record in 11 games with Colorado and Milwaukee.
 Lindsey caught nine games for the ’87 White Sox after being traded with Ron Hassey and Carlos Martinez to Chicago for Ron Kittle, Wayne Tolleson, and Joel Skinner in December 1986.